Invisible Braces and Aligners: Types & Comparisons

 types of invisible or clear braces

-Invisible braces and clear aligners are orthodontic treatment options that are designed to be virtually invisible when worn because they are made of a clear or tooth-colored material or because of their placement on the back of teeth.
+Invisible braces and clear aligners are designed to be virtually invisible when worn because they are made of a clear or tooth-colored material or because of their placement on the back of teeth.

 When many people think of braces, they may think of “traditional” metal braces, which consist of (quite noticeable) metal hardware, including metal brackets and wires.
-These traditional braces use pressure to move teeth into place
+These traditional braces move teeth into place.

 Brackets are attached to your teeth and connected by bands.
 An adjustable arch wire runs through these brackets and bands, and it is tightened (through orthodontist adjustments) in order to move teeth as needed.
 Most patients wear braces for 1 to 3 years.

-These same principals are used with ceramic (clear) braces and lingual braces, although for lingual braces, the brackets and other hardware are applied to the back of teeth.
+These same principles are used with ceramic (clear) braces and lingual braces, although for lingual braces, the brackets and other hardware are applied to the back of teeth.

 Clear aligners work differently.
 Clear teeth aligners are custom-designed for your mouth.
 They fit over your teeth.
 Each tray has subtle changes and pressure points to guide teeth to where they need to go.